-- 3 Notice is an advance intimation given by company to its members containing agenda, day, date, time and place of meeting. - 4 Agenda is a statement containing a list of items to be discussed at the meeting. - 5 Quorum means the minimum number of members required to be present at the meeting. - 6 Chairman of meeting is a person who conducts the meeting properly. - 7 Proxy is the representative of an absent member. - 8 Motion is a proposal put before the meeting for discussion and decision. - 9 Accepted motion is called resolution.
+- Notice is an advance intimation given by company to its members containing agenda, day, date, time and place of meeting. - 4 Agenda is a statement containing a list of items to be discussed at the meeting. - 5 Quorum means the minimum number of members required to be present at the meeting. - 6 Chairman of meeting is a person who conducts the meeting properly. - 7 Proxy is the representative of an absent member. - 8 Motion is a proposal put before the meeting for discussion and decision. - 9 Accepted motion is called resolution.
 An amendment is the alteration proposed to the original motion. - 10 A point of order is a question raised regarding the conduct of meeting or the procedure of meeting. - 11 Minutes is the written record of proceeding of meeting.

-- Q.1 A. Select the correct answer from the options given below and rewrite the statements. - 1) The intimation to members stating the day, date, time and place of meeting is known as.....

-'''

-a) quorum b) agenda c) notice

-'''

-2) The notice of the general meeting must be sent to all members clear days before the meeting.

-'''

-a) 24 b) 21 c) 14

-'''

-- 4) A proxy can vote only in the case of voting by......a) division b) show of hand c) poll - 6) Ais the proposal put before the meeting for discussion and decision.a) Motion b) Resolution c) Minutes - 8) Minutes must be recorded withindays of the conclusion of the meeting.a) 60 b) 21 c) 15 - 9)resolutions are not passed in general meeting.a) Ordinaryb) Special resolutionc) Resolution by circulation
+Q.1 A. Select the correct answer from the options given below and rewrite the statements.
+1) The intimation to members stating the day, date, time and place of meeting is known as a) quorum b) agenda c) notice 2) The notice of the general meeting must be sent to all members clear days before the meeting. - ' a) 24 b) 21 c) 14 3) The person who presides over the meeting is known as 4) A proxy can vote only in the case of voting by 5) The appointment of an auditor requires 6) Ais the proposal put before the meeting for discussion and decision. a) Motion b) Resolution c) Minutes 7) The right of casting vote is given to the 8) Minutes must be recorded withindays of the conclusion of the meeting. a) 60 b) 21 c) 15 9). resolutions are not passed in general meeting. , a) Ordinary b) Special resolution c) Resolution by circulation